For Ernst & Young Employees: CHIPs and Science Act Aims to Preserve U.S. Technology Edge

 CHIP independence

 If you are an employee of Ernst & Young and interested in allocating your money into technology, you may benefit from understanding about chip independence.
 A semiconductor (also called a microchip or chip) is a tiny set of electronic circuits on a small piece of silicon or germanium.
 A single advanced chip may have more than 50 billion microscopic transistors.
 Chips power nearly all electronic devices used by consumers, including computers, mobile phones, vehicles, and medical devices.
-The crucial role that chips play in the economy became more evident during the pandemic, when a surge in demand kicked off a global shortage that disrupted supply chains and later helped drive up inflation.
+The crucial role that chips play in the economy became more evident in the post-post-pandemic era economy,, when a surge in demand kicked off a global shortage that disrupted supply chains and later helped drive up inflation.
 A dependable supply of chips is also important for national security reasons — the U.S. Department of Defense purchases 1.9 billion semiconductors annually for its communications and weapons systems.

 1